The Value of Entrepreneurship Education

 100% of new job creation in the US comes from new business startups (Kauffman Foundation)

-One example of a nonprofit leader in entrepreneurship education is the Network for Teaching Entrepreneurship (NFTE), with entrepreneurship education programs offered through 11 program offices in the United States in high schools where at least 50% of students qualify for free or reduced price lunch and in nine countries worldwide.
+One example of a nonprofit leader in entrepreneurship education is the Network for Teaching Entrepreneurship (NFTE), with entrepreneurship education programs offered through 11 program offices in the United States in high schools in which at least 50% of students qualify for free or reduced price lunch and in nine countries worldwide.
 NFTE provides many opportunities for you to volunteer with high school students and NFTE graduates.
 You can be a guest expert and give a class, be part of a panel discussion and talk about your professional journey or teach a lesson about key business concepts; you can volunteer as a mentor to students, helping them with their business plans and assisting them with their presentation skills; you can host a group of students to your own business; and you can act as a judge in one of NFTE’s business plan competitions.

 As inspiring as this is to the students, it will surely help you to better understand your own community and its challenges and inspire you to get involved with others to help make positive changes and make a difference.
 I can tell you from personal experience that programs like this work at all levels and you will change the trajectory of many students’ lives.